francoism90/mediadb/README.md

 php artisan telescope:install
 ```

-It is advisable to view all configuration files and change them when necessary, especially `.env`, `config/vod.php`, `config/hashids.php` and `config/filesystems.php`.
+It is advisable to checkout all configuration files and change them when necessary, especially `.env`, `config/library.php`, `config/vod.php`, `config/hashids.php` and `config/filesystems.php`.

 #### Indexes